Danack/RfcCodex/better_web_sapi.md

 One of the main problems with the Pickle idea was that currently PHP requires libraries to be installed into system directories, which means that www-data user cannot install them.

-A new web sapi that prefers to (or maybe only) loads ini files and extensions from the project directory it is in, would be easier to manage.
+A new web SAPI that prefers to (or maybe only) loads ini files and extensions from the project directory it is in, would be easier to manage.

 ### Process management cleanup

-Allegedly some of the code inside the FPM sapi that manages processes is written with some unsafe assumptions in it, which can lead to race-conditions.
+Allegedly some of the code inside the FPM SAPI that manages processes is written with some unsafe assumptions in it, which can lead to race-conditions.

 https://bugs.php.net/bug.php?id=65398

 ### ini file code cleanup

-The code for handling ini files inside the FPM sapi is definitely not good.
+The code for handling ini files inside the FPM SAPI is definitely not good.
 That should probably be re-written from scratch.

 ### function and behaviour cleanup

 There are a reasonable number of things that were done in PHP which were good at the time, but are less good now.

-Some of them could be cleaned up just for the sake of having the sapi be simpler.
+Some of them could be cleaned up just for the sake of having the SAPI be simpler.
 Others should be cleaned up to remove hacks/magic that are contained within them.

 #### Remove request super-globals